Amir Eldan• University of Michigan

-Amir Eldan has cultivated a performing career as notable for its breadth as for its excellence.
-In 2011-12, he served as Principal Cellist of the Israel Philharmonic Orchestra by invitation from Zubin Mehta and a year later, as guest Principal Cellist with the Saint Paul Chamber Orchestra.
-At age 22, he became the youngest member of the Metropolitan Opera Orchestra in New York, when he won the position of Associate Principal Cellist and was invited by James Levine to perform with the MET Chamber Ensemble in Carnegie Hall.
+Amir Eldan performs as a soloist, chamber musician and as guest principal cello.
+He served as Principal Cello of the Israel Philharmonic Orchestra and as guest Principal Cello with the Saint Paul Chamber Orchestra.
+At age 22, he became the youngest member of the Metropolitan Opera Orchestra in New York, when he won the position of Associate Principal Cello and performed with the MET Chamber Ensemble in Carnegie Hall.